PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What size jig should I start with as a beginner?

 Start with 3/8 ounce jigs for most situations.
-This weight works in 5-15 feet of water and is heavy enough to feel but light enough to avoid constant snags.
-Move to 1/2 ounce for deeper water or wind.
+This weight works effectively from 5-15 feet of water, providing enough heft to feel without constant snags.
+Move to 1/2 ounce for deeper water over 15 feet or when wind demands heavier presentations.
+Downsize to 1/4 ounce for clear shallow water under 5 feet where fish spook easily.
+The key is maintaining bottom contact without hanging up on every cast.

 Do I need special equipment for jig fishing?

-A medium-heavy rod with fast action and 15-20 lb fluorocarbon line works best.
-While specialized jig rods help with sensitivity, any bass fishing setup can work.
-Focus on technique before upgrading equipment.
+A medium-heavy rod with fast action and 15-20 lb fluorocarbon line works best for jig fishing.
+The rod provides backbone for solid hooksets while transmitting strikes through the blank.
+While specialized jig rods improve sensitivity, any quality bass fishing setup handles basic jig techniques.
+Focus on learning proper presentation before upgrading equipment.
+Many tournament wins came on modest gear in capable hands.

 What's the best jig color for murky water?

-Black and blue jigs excel in stained or muddy water because they create a strong silhouette.
-Add a rattle for extra attraction.
-Dark colors actually show up better than bright colors in low visibility.
+Black and blue jigs excel in stained or muddy water because they create strong silhouettes that bass detect through lateral lines.
+Add a rattle for extra attraction when visibility drops below 2 feet.
+Dark colors actually show up better than bright colors in low visibility because they create contrast against any background.
+Black and red patterns also work well by imitating injured prey that bass target opportunistically.

 How do I know if a fish bit my jig or I hit bottom?